 There are several reasons why the Round Stic Grip which is decades old, is great.

 - It lasts.
 And lasts.
 And lasts.
 You can leave the top off, and it does not dry out or become, well, unevenly sketchy.

 - It is easy to use.
 The plastic is sort of slightly soft, and the grip toward the index finger area is different from the base of the pen.

 - The roller ball at the end of the tip is large enough to make a good splash on the page, but not too big to be a mess.

 - The pen is inexpensive.
 Oh sure, there are cheaper pens at Staples and such, but this one lasts so much longer than the really cheap ones, it is a bargain.

 - It actually looks pretty good.
 There are no odd colors on the outside, and few bumps and such that make the pen larger than it needs to be.

-The problem is that it is harder and harder to find; Walmart does not stock them, and neither do the major office supply stores.
+The problem is that it is harder and harder to find; Walmart at this writing does not stock them, and neither do many major office supply stores.
 In addition, there are a number of versions, the Ultra, which promises long life, and the Grip, which has the little striped band at the top.
 Frankly, the Grip with the stripe at top is superior.